truenas/documentation/content/SCALE/SCALE22.12.md

 To upgrade an existing SCALE install, log in to your SCALE web interface and go to **System Settings > Update**.

+## 22.12.3.1
+**June 20, 2023**

+iXsystems is pleased to release TrueNAS SCALE 22.12.3.1!

+This is a small hotpatch designed to resolve issues with PCI passthrough to Virtual Machines and the order in which system services are started.

+### 22.12.3.1 Changelog

+* [NAS-121919](https://ixsystems.atlassian.net/browse/NAS-121919) Enable cgroup controllers at boot

+* [NAS-122456](https://ixsystems.atlassian.net/browse/NAS-122456) Properly mark a PCI device as critical

 ## 22.12.3

 **June 13, 2023**